 This is funded by the Government's scheme where every child in England who is aged 3 or 4 is able to claim 570 hours of free early education or childcare each year.
 This can be taken during term time only, which usually equates to 15 hours per week for 38 weeks a year.
 We will provide you with the necessary form to complete when you enrol your child with us.

 Applications for places will be considered by first prioritising in age order, the oldest children being given priority within the criteria set out in our Admissions Policy.
 The school will let parents know by letter if their child has been offered a place in the nursery, where possible at least one term before admission.
 If a child is offered a place, parents must confirm acceptance to the school within two weeks or by the given deadline.

 To apply for a place in the Nursery you will need to contact the school office, and we will take your child's details and put you on our waiting list.

-A child can be considered for a place in the nursery class from the start of the academic year following the child’s third birthday.
+A child can be considered for a place in the nursery class from the start of the term following the child’s third birthday.